-It is a requirement of the Local Government Act 1995 to that the City conducts an annual audit of its compliance with statutory requirements and responsibilities placed on it under of the Act.
+It is a requirement of the Act that the City conducts an annual audit of its compliance with statutory requirements and responsibilities placed on it under the Act.

-The Compliance Audit Return is to be submitted to the Department of Local Government each year after its adoption by the Council.
-It provides prompts in relation to the local government's statutory obligations in a number of areas, such as local laws, tenders, meeting processes, disclosure of financial interests and financial management.
-It provides a useful tool for a local government to utilise the City to ensure compliance with legislation, and in particular the Local Government Act 1995.
+The Compliance Audit Return is submitted to the Department of Local Government and Communities each year after its adoption by Council.
+The Compliance Audit Return provides prompts in relation to the local government's statutory obligations in a number of areas, such as local laws, tenders, meeting processes, disclosure of financial interests and financial management.
+It provides a useful tool for the City to ensure compliance with the Act.